 When, however, inspectors returned in September 1940, things had changed.
 The number of prisoners had doubled, and although food remained adequate, there were some signs of malnutrition and the prisoners now only had one blanket each.
 The Germans were becoming less friendly, largely because of repeated escape attempts.

-By 1943 Nicholson had been transferred to the prison camp at Rotenburg, in Saxony, with some 400 British officers.
+By 1943 Nicholson had been transferred to the prison camp at Rotenburg, in Hesse, with some 400 British officers.

 In April of that year the Germans announced that they had found at Katyn in Poland mass graves of some 10,000 Polish officers who had been murdered by the Russians on Stalin’s orders.
 Although the victims had actually been murdered by the Russians, in a propaganda move the Allies decided to promote the belief that they had been murdered by the Germans.
 When the Germans, therefore, asked prisoners of war to act as independent witnesses to their investigations at Katyn, the Allied officers were placed in a difficult position.
 Nicholson, as Senior British Officer and the American Senior Officer, Colonel Van Vliet both protested at any allied officers being sent to Katyn and if any officers were sent, they would be there under force and were not to be considered as representatives of their countries.
 They also strongly objected to Allied officers being used for German propaganda purposes.
 Their protests did no good and Colonel Van Vliet and another American officer, Captain Donald Stewart of the Field Artillery, were taken under guard to Kassel where they were supposed to meet another British officer, Major General Victor Fortune (D 1897-1901) (see individual entry) who in the end was too ill to travel.